 Ordering was left to the experts.
 I do not know what some of the dishes are called.
 It’s the kind of dinner I like — no brain work involved.

 I am beginning to see a pattern having dined with the 8GTCC team.
 It seems they like mainland Chinese food with spicy bolder dishes and exotic meat and stuff.

 The spicy water boiled zebra meat was delicious.
 I never had this before.
-I was … More on following page.
-Click here to continue reading
+I was … Continue reading